MicrosoftDocs/bing-docs/bing-docs/bing-web-search/resize-and-crop-thumbnails.md

 titleSuffix: Bing Search Services
 description: Some answers from the Bing Search APIs include URLs to thumbnail images served by Bing, which you can resize and crop, and may contain query parameters.
 services: bing-search-services
-author: swhite-msft
+author: alekhyasasi
 manager: ehansen
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-web-search
 ms.topic: conceptual
-ms.date: 07/15/2020
+ms.date: 02/14/2024
-ms.author: scottwhi
+ms.author: v-alpunnamar
 ---

 # Resize and crop thumbnail images